Albertosaurus: Description

-Two skin impressions from Albertosaurus are known, both showing scales.
-One patch is found associated with some gastralic ribs and the impression of a long, unknown bone, indicating that the patch is from the belly.
+Two skin impressions from Albertosaurus are known, and both show scales.
+One patch was found associated with some gastralic ribs and the impression of a long, unknown bone, indicating that the patch is from the belly.
 The scales are pebbly and gradually become larger and somewhat hexagonal in shape.
 Also preserved are two larger feature scales, placed 4.5 cm apart from each other, making Albertosaurus, along with Carnotaurus, the only known theropods with preserved feature scales.
 Another skin impression is from an unknown part of the body.
-These scales are small, diamond-shaped and arranged in rows.
+These scales are small, diamond-shaped, and arranged in rows.

 Skull and teeth

-The massive skull of Albertosaurus, which was perched on a short, S-shaped neck, was about 1 m long in the largest adults.
-Wide openings in the skull (fenestrae) reduced the weight of the head while also providing space for muscle attachment and sensory organs.
-Its long jaws contained, both sides combined, 58 or more banana-shaped teeth; larger tyrannosaurids possessed fewer teeth; Gorgosaurus had 62.
+The massive skull of Albertosaurus, which was perched on a muscular, short, S-shaped neck, was about 1 m long in the largest adults.
+Wide openings in the skull, called fenestrae, provided space for muscle attachment sites and sensory organs that reduced its overall weight.
+Its long jaws contained, both sides combined, 58 or more banana-shaped teeth.
+Larger tyrannosaurids possessed fewer teeth, but Gorgosaurus had 62.
 Unlike most theropods, Albertosaurus and other tyrannosaurids were heterodont, with teeth of different forms depending on their position in the mouth.
 The premaxillary teeth at the tip of the upper jaw, four per side, were much smaller than the rest, more closely packed, and D-shaped in cross section.
-Like with Tyrannosaurus, the maxillary (cheek) teeth of Albertosaurus were adapted in general form to resist lateral forces exerted by a struggling prey.
-The bite force of Albertosaurus was less formidable, however, with the maximum force, by the hind teeth, reaching 3,413 Newtons.
-Above the eyes were short bony crests that may have been brightly coloured in life and used in courtship to attract a mate.
+Like with Tyrannosaurus rex, the maxillary (cheek) teeth of Albertosaurus were adapted in general form to resist lateral forces exerted by a struggling prey animal.
+The bite force of Albertosaurus was less formidable, however, with the maximum force, by the back teeth, reaching 3,413 Newtons.
+Above the eyes were short bony crests that may have been brightly coloured in life and possibly used, by males in particular, in courtship to attract a mate.

-William Abler observed in 2001 that Albertosaurus tooth serrations resemble a crack in the tooth ending in a round void called an ampulla.
+In 2001, William Abler observed that Albertosaurus tooth serrations resemble a crack in the tooth ending in a round void called an ampulla.
 Tyrannosaurid teeth were used as holdfasts for pulling flesh off a body, so when a tyrannosaur pulled back on a piece of meat, the tension could cause a purely crack-like serration to spread through the tooth.
-However, the presence of the ampulla distributed these forces over a larger surface area, and lessened the risk of damage to the tooth under strain.
+However, the presence of the ampulla distributed these forces over a larger surface area and lessened the risk of damage to the tooth under strain.
 The presence of incisions ending in voids has parallels in human engineering.
-Guitar makers use incisions ending in voids to, as Abler describes, "impart alternating regions of flexibility and rigidity" to wood they work.
+Guitar makers use incisions ending in voids to, as Abler describes, "impart alternating regions of flexibility and rigidity" to wood that they work on.
 The use of a drill to create an "ampulla" of sorts and prevent the propagation of cracks through material is also used to protect aircraft surfaces.
 Abler demonstrated that a plexiglass bar with incisions called "kerfs" and drilled holes was more than 25% stronger than one with only regularly placed incisions.
-Unlike tyrannosaurs, ancient predators like phytosaurs and Dimetrodon had no adaptations to prevent the crack-like serrations of their teeth from spreading when subjected to the forces of feeding.
+Unlike tyrannosaurs, more ancient predators, like phytosaurs and Dimetrodon, had no adaptations to prevent the crack-like serrations of their teeth from spreading when subjected to the forces of feeding.